mrpg/mrpgstat/README.md

 Example
 -------

-There is a random number generator equipped with this distribution of mrpgstat.
+There is a random number generator that is equipped with this distribution of mrpgstat.
 You can use it like this:

 > perl gen.pl | ./mrpgstat